scds/text-analysis-2/install.md

 To install SpaCy, in the console area of Spyder (the bottom-right pane in the default Spyder layout), type:

-`pip install -U pip setuptools wheel pip install spacy`
+`pip install -U pip setuptools wheel`

 The first line of code updates , while the second installs SpaCy.

+`pip install -U spacy`

 Hit `Enter` (Windows) / `Return` (Mac) to run the commands.

+Restart the kernel.

 The most recent version of SpaCy should be installed with the above command.

 ## Installing language models